ssmiller25/r15cookieblog/content/info/plan.md

 ### 2024

 - [Resend Outage](https://resend.com/blog/incident-report-for-february-21-2024): Developer performed local migraiton while pointed to production database, taking site down for about 12 hours.
+- [Crowdstrike Falcon Content Update](https://www.crowdstrike.com/falcon-content-update-remediation-and-guidance-hub/) - The outage of the year (so far).
+Untested content pack update overflowed the number of parameters expected in an IPC check.
+Caused Windows systems to blue screen.

 ### 2023